An employer must provide a health and safety policy if they have five or more employees.

 Remember that: If you are an employer, are self employed or in control of work premises you have duties under Report of Injuries, Diseases and Dangerous Occurances Regulations 1995 (RIDDOR).

-You must make a report if one of the following occurs:
+You must make a report if one of these happens:

-- A death or major injury e.g. chemical burn to the eye.
+- A death or major injury - for example a chemical burn to the eye.

-- An injury that lasts over seven days e.g. a serious slip of the scissors.
+- An injury that lasts over seven days - for example, a serious slip of the scissors.

 - A dangerous occurrence.